Bayernatoor/braiins_clock/README.md

 The program will start.

+## How to use

+You'll be asked to enter you Slushpool API Token and your clock's IP address.
+Make sure you enter those correctly as there is no (currently) way to change/update those yet.

+Follow the instructions --> Select the tags you want to display and press "q" once you've selected your desired tags.
+Select the blockclock display refresh rate.
+If you want to change any of these settings you'll want to press CTRL+C to exit the program and start over.

+The Blockclock will display the tags in the selected order continuously until you exit the program, close the terminal, shutdown your computer.

 This is a work in progress and their may be bugs, please open an issue if you run into any.
 Thank you :D